michael-scharf/lwip-echoserver/README.md

 * The application logic of the example does not require a socket interface (`NO_SYS` is set to 1)

-* The echo server can be accessed locally on a Linux host by a `tap0` interface
+* The TCP echo server can be accessed locally on a Linux host by a `tap0` interface

 References: